-Species/Status General Distribution Mount Lyell salamander CSC A terrestrial species associated with granite outcrops and only known to occur in disjunct alpine Hydromantes platycephalus and sub-alpine areas well N and SE of the Project Vicinity.
-Western spadefoot CSC Primarily found W of the Sierra Nevada foothills and has never been recorded in any of the Spea hammondii counties associated with the Project Vicinity.
+Species/Status 1 General Distribution Mount Lyell salamander CSC A terrestrial species associated with granite outcrops and only known to occur in disjunct alpine Hydromantes platycephalus and sub-alpine areas well north and southeast of the Project Vicinity.
+Western spadefoot CSC Primarily found west of the Sierra Nevada foothills and has never been recorded in any of the Spea hammondii counties associated with the Project Vicinity.
+Northern leopard frog ^{CSC} Occurs in only a few scattered sites in the Sierra Nevada, the nearest of which are in northeast Lithobates pipiens Sierra County and south of Lake Tahoe (populations possibly extirpated).